-Similarly JSON has no requirement to maintain the order of elements while XML does.
-This means that if you convert JSON into XML you either need to both produce elements in the expected order and use JSON tools that maintain that given order or correct the order for the XML representation.
+Similarly, JSON has no requirement to maintain the order of elements while XML does.
+This means that if you convert JSON into XML you either need to produce elements in the expected order AND use JSON tools that maintain that order, or correct the order for the XML representation.
 In order to accomplish this reordering the proper location of every element must be known.
 As you might imagine this tends to be a resource intensive process.
 As such, any JSON enabled software should clearly state whether it maintains document order of elements or not.

 Rules

-As with XML, it is understood that exchange partners may decide that certain rules as specified below do not fit their business models or tools.
-The JSON produced by violating these rules would not be considered PESC compliant and may not work in an exchange expecting such compliance; however, PESC still encourages that exchanges use standards as guidelines even if not compliant.
+As with XML, it is understood that exchange partners may decide that certain rules, as specified below, do not fit their business models or tools.
+The JSON produced by violating these rules would not be considered PESC-compliant and may not work in an exchange expecting such compliance.
+However, PESC still encourages that exchanges use standards as guidelines, even if not compliant.
 PESC would also appreciate feedback as to the reasons for the deviations so that standards may be improved.

 The examples below assume element A, which is part of a complex type, is being defined by a type definition.